giangkhuat/Python-CRUD-Web-Application/README.md

 #  Project Description

-The project's goal is to create a database that allows non-profit organizations manage their donors' information and communicate with them more effectively.
+The project's goal is to create a database that allows non-profit organizations to manage their donors' information and communicate with them more effectively.

 The database will contain donors' information such as name, contact email, donation amount, and donation event